Platform: Super Nintendo Release Date:

 Australia: November 1993 Genre: Beat ’em up Publisher: Activision (Internationally), Information Global Service (Japan) Developer: Jorudan

-Alien vs Predator was a beat ’em up game released in 1993 for the Super Nintendo Entertainment System.
+Alien vs Predator is a beat ’em up game released in 1993 for the Super Nintendo Entertainment System.
 It was developed by Jorudan and published by Information Global Service in Japan and by Activision overseas.
 The Japanese version was titled Aliens vs. Predator and has a few gameplay differences.
 An arcade game called Alien vs Predator was released a few months later but the console and arcade games are very different.

-Based on the Alien VS Predator comic book series.
+Based on the Alien vs Predator comic book series.
 During the 25th century, mankind has colonized many planets.
 On one of these, New Shanghai, strange creatures have been discovered.
 These Aliens cause much havoc.
 New Shanghai initiates a distress call to other planets in the galaxy.
 A cloaked ship belonging to hunting creatures known as Predators intercepts the message.

 The Predators on board decide that these strange Alien creatures might make worthy trophies for the collection.
 The player takes the role of one of the Predators.
 The Predator will fight through several levels of alien creatures in a side scrolling manner.
 The Predator’s ability includes attacking, jumping, sliding and firing bolts from it’s shoulder cannon.